 Quality in the context of project management is one of the most important parameters that is measured, monitored, and controlled.
-Quality in project management is usually associated with a serious description, definitions, or restrictions.
+Quality in project management is usually associated with a significant description, definitions, or restrictions.

 Quality in the economy and society

 Quality has become a central topic of attention, discussion, research, and organizational activities in the field of manufacturing and services in the second half of the 20th century.
-The economic reasons for this are due to the maturation of markets and market relations, which lead to increased competition and increase consumer demands.
+The economic reasons for this are due to the maturation of markets and market relations, which leads to increased competition and consumer demands.

 Tolerance of substandard products and services is also considered to be destructive and wasteful of human abilities and talents and, ultimately, an obstacle to the pursuit of satisfaction and happiness.

 The economic need and related policy initiatives give a strong impetus to considerable scientific and organizational work on the development of theories, standards, practices, and quality management systems.
 In both theoretical and practical terms, several broad areas are emerging in which the understanding of the essence of quality has its specificity.